 The “coffee shop” menu does not boast a wide variety, but my firm favourite is a pot of coffee and fresh roosterkoek enjoyed on the stoep while admiring the hundreds off pumpkins.
 While sipping on my coffee I was wondering how many are on display.

-“Like” the Travelbucket Facebook page to see more content and photos of interesting places that I visit.
+“Like” the Travelbucket Facebook page to keep up to date with content and photos of interesting places that I visit.